ihernandez248/excel-to-barcode/README.md

-# excel-to-barcode
+# excel-to-barcodes

 Upload your excel sheet with values and covert them to scannable barcodes.
+(Easy to Follow in App Instructions)

 Print an easy-to-view sheet with all of your newly generated barcodes.
+(CTRL+P)